kritjo/light-app/README.md

 "use client";
 ```
 And is not possible to disable, but the overall benefits of prettier are worth it, compared to the minor annoyances.

+## Known caveats
+- Readonly rule enforced by react plugin does not require that recursive types are readonly.